J. B. Kripalani: Later life

-Kripalani remained a critic of Nehru's policies and administration while working for social and environmental causes.

-While remaining active in electoral politics, Kripalani gradually became more of a spiritual leader of the socialists than anything else; in particular, he was generally considered to be, along with Vinoba Bhave, the leader of what remained of the Gandhian faction.
-He was active, along with Bhave, in preservation and conservation activities throughout the 1970s.

-In 1972-3, he agitated against the increasingly authoritarian rule of Nehru's daughter Indira Gandhi, then Prime Minister of India.
+In 1972-73, he agitated against the increasingly authoritarian rule of Nehru's daughter Indira Gandhi, then Prime Minister of India.
 Kripalani and Jayaprakash Narayan felt that Gandhi's rule had become dictatorial and anti-democratic.
 Her conviction on charges of using government machinery for her election campaign galvanised her political opposition and public disenchantment against her policies.
 Along with Jayaprakash Narayan, Kripalani toured the country urging non-violent protest and civil disobedience.
 When the Emergency was declared as a result of the vocal dissent he helped stir up, the octogenarian Kripalani was among the first of the Opposition leaders to be arrested on the night of 26 June 1975.
 He lived long enough to survive the Emergency and see the first non-Congress government since Independence following the Janata Party victory in the 1977 polls.
-He and Jayaprakash Narayan, two seniors guiding lights, were requested to choose the parliamentary leader of the new party who would be the prime minister, and they choose Morarji Desai.
+He and Jayaprakash Narayan, two senior guiding lights, were requested to choose the parliamentary leader of the new party who would be the prime minister, and they choose Morarji Desai.
 Jayaprakash Narayan, in wheel-chair, administered a pledge at Raj Ghat to new members of parliament that they will honour the mandate and remain united.

 Acharya Kripalani died on 19 March 1982 at the Civil Hospital in Ahmedabad, at the age of 93.

-In the 1982 film Gandhi by Richard Attenborough, J.B.
-Kripalani was played by Indian actor Anang Desai.

-His autobiography My Times was released 22 years after his death by Rupa publishers in 2004.
-In the book, he accused his fellow members of Congress (except Ram Manohar Lohia, Mahatma Gandhi, and Khan Abdul Gaffar Khan) of "moral cowardice" for accepting or submitting to plan to partition India.

 A stamp was issued on 11 November 1989 by the Indian Postal Department to commemorate the 101st anniversary of his birth.

-Trivia

-Acharya Kripalani was born on the same day as Maulana Azad, who also was a prominent freedom fighter.
-Kripalani succeeded the latter as the President of the Indian National Congress at the Meerut session in 1946.